Tom Holland (author): Islam: The Untold Story

-Isis: The Origins of Violence
+ISIS: The Origins of Violence

-In 2017, Holland revisited the topic of Islam by writing and presenting another documentary for Channel 4.
+In 2017 Holland revisited the topic of Islam by writing and presenting another documentary for Channel 4.
 Isis: The Origins of Violence looked at the militant terror group ISIS and argued that they use Islamic doctrine to inform and justify their quest for a global caliphate.

-In the film, Holland visited the site of the 2015 Bataclan theatre massacre in Paris, interviewed a Salafi jihadist leader in Jordan, and then went to the Iraqi city of Sinjar, which had historically been largely populated by the Yazidi minority.
-In 2014, ISIS forces swept into the city and killed most of the Yazidi men and old women, taking the young women as sex slaves and the young boys to train as ISIS soldiers.
-At one point, Holland was shown approaching a pit filled with the remains of Yazidi women whom Isis considered too old to be used as sex slaves, and then had to vomit off-camera.
+In the film Holland visited the site of the 2015 Bataclan theatre massacre in Paris, interviewed a Salafi jihadist leader in Jordan, and then went to the Iraqi city of Sinjar, which had historically been largely populated by the Yazidi minority.
+In 2014 ISIS forces swept into the city and killed most of the Yazidi men and old women, taking the young women as sex slaves and the young boys to train as ISIS soldiers.
+At one point Holland is shown approaching a pit filled with the remains of Yazidi women whom ISIS considered too old to be used as sex slaves, and then vomits off-camera.

 In an interview with the Evening Standard to promote the film, he said "Just as Nazis justified genocide in terms of racial theory, there are Islamic scholars who justify it in terms of what the Koran says.
 Not to engage with that, to pretend that's not an issue, is essentially to be complicit in genocide."
 He also said that westerners are wrong to blame their own foreign policy for the existence of ISIS: "We want to believe we have agency.
 We want to believe it's about foreign policy — because then we can do something about it.
 But you just have to read Dabiq [the ISIS magazine].
 They say upfront: 'We hate you because you're not Muslim'."

-Although some Muslim groups once again registered their disapproval of the programme's content and of Channel 4 for airing it, Holland stated their reaction this time was much less severe than with Islam: the Untold Story.
-Journalist Peter Oborne wrote a rebuttal to it on the website Middle East Eye titled "No, Channel 4: Islam is not responsible for the Islamic State", in which he stated that the 2003 invasion of Iraq is responsible for ISIS, not Islamic teachings.
-However, The Guardian praised the documentary, saying "ISIS: The Origins of Violence will start many arguments, but we should be grateful for having broadcasters brave and thoughtful enough to make them."
+Although some Muslim groups once again registered their disapproval of the programme's content and of Channel 4 for airing it, Holland stated their reaction this time was much less severe than with Islam: The Untold Story.
+The journalist Peter Oborne wrote a rebuttal to it on the website Middle East Eye titled "No, Channel 4: Islam is not responsible for the Islamic State", in which he stated that the 2003 invasion of Iraq is responsible for ISIS, not Islamic teachings.